 That's not to belittle the importance of the Internet, nor imply Bitcoin is a bigger ‘game-changer’.
-In fact, the origins of the Internet may be more worthy of study if not more exciting — it's perhaps the greatest example of spontaneous order, ever.
+In fact, though the Internet's origins may be less exciting, it's probably a subject worthy of study — it might be the greatest example of spontaneous order, ever.

 As others have pointed out, the Internet evolved like human language, or the market economy.
 It's a beautiful growth of order and cooperation, with no central, identifiable source or overseer.
 Despite many claims that the Internet owes its beginnings to “the government”, a closer look reveals a very different story.

 Though the central algorithms and ideas behind Bitcoin aren't exclusively thanks to its creator, the narrative of Bitcoin, contrary to the Internet's, does have a central protagonist, and one who had a grand vision to boot.

 Story of Satoshi